risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-string.md

 ### `quote_nullable(string text)`

 Returns the given string properly quoted, so that a string can be safely used as a string literal in an SQL statement.
 Returns NULL if the input string is null.
 This involves doubling any embedded single-quotes and backslashes.
-When the argument is null, this function is also more suitable than the `quote_literal` function.
+When the argument is null, this function is usually more suitable than the `quote_literal` function.

 ```bash title="Syntax"
 quote_nullable(string text) → text